dwdonline/lemp/README.md

-LEMP Install for Magento and WordPress
+LEMP Install for Magento and WordPress with Google Pagespeed.

 This script is meant to be run on a fresh Ubuntu server with 14,15, or 16.